Exploiting Style Latent Flows for Generalizing Deepfake Video Detection: Additional Experiments

 \subsection{Contrastive learning comparison}

 Training the StyleGRU in Stage 1 applies a supervised contrastive learning manner using anchor, positive and negative samples with given labels.
 On the other hand, for representation learning, self-supervised contrasitive learning approaches without providing labels are often employed.
 We compared the performance difference between our supervised contrastive learning and a self-supervised contrastive learning approach in which clips extracted from the same video as the anchor clip were used as positive clips, and clips from different videos were used as negative clips, without using label.
+We conduct an ablation study on the representation learning methodology.
+We train on the FF++ dataset and verify performance through video-level AUC scores on the CDF and FSh datasets.

-Table~\ref{table2} illustrates that when employing supervised contrastive learning, it exhibits superior generalization performance compared to models utilizing self-supervised contrastive learning, thereby showcasing the efficacy of our approach.
+Table~\ref{table3_sup} illustrates that when employing supervised contrastive learning, it exhibits superior generalization performance compared to models utilizing self-supervised contrastive learning, thereby showcasing the efficacy of our approach.